L128/Email_Invoice_Handler/README.md

 2. Collect the invoice(fapiao) using a temperary directory
 3. Archive emails with legit invoice (If target folder name accurate in credentials.conf)
 4. Plots a summary

+**Note.
+It is important to rename credential-sample.conf to credential.conf.
+And don't use quotes in .conf.